naomi-carey/Stripe-React-FE-Docs/README.md

 export default STRIPE_PUBLISHABLE;
 ```

-9. At this point the frontend environment is set up.
+9. At this point the front end environment is set up.
 Start the server by running the below:

 ```
 cd ~/frontend